 Make sure you aren’t dehydrated and can produce enough urine at the time of the test.
 You don’t have to gulp down excessive amounts of water — that can actually impact the reliability of the test results.
 Instead, have a glass or two of water, juice, or milk an hour or so prior to the test.

 Try not to urinate and empty your bladder right before the test.
-And make sure to tell your medical provider about any medications you’re taking, including vitamin C supplements because some substances can alter UA test results.
+And make sure to tell your medical provider about any medications you’re taking, including vitamin C supplements, because they may alter UA test results.

 UA tests can diagnose or assist in the diagnosis of many conditions.
 A brief description of some of the most common conditions related to urinalysis is included below.